jasonewall/hex/hex_repo/README.md

 This is a sister project of [thejayvm/jill](https://github.com/thejayvm/jill).
 The idea behind that project is a Java written query language for querying [java.util.Collection](http://docs.oracle.com/javase/7/docs/api/java/util/Collection.html) instances.
 All of the results of querying in HexRepo implement a construct from JILL in some form or fashion.

+### All queries should implement the `Stream` interfaces from Java 8

+A new directive I'm enforcing in JILL.
+It's going to require a lot of re-working what is currently here.
+I'm thinking something like: `Queryable` -> `stream()` or `query()` that returns an object that implements the `Stream` interface as well as an additional `Query` interface.

+e.g. Calling `Stream#filter` on a Repository Query will translate itself to an addition the where clause.

 ### What to do?